Site of Ficus superba var. henneana tree: Development as Fernleigh Castle estate

 In April 1951 it was sold to a syndicate which subdivided and sold about 6 acre of land lying between the castle and New South Head Road.
 Shortly afterwards the remainder was bought by Mr William Buckingham, director of the well known Oxford Street store, Buckinghams Ltd. When Buckingham's original plans fell through he tried to sell the property without success.
 At this stage Fernleigh was vacant and became vandalised.
 A plan to sell it to the Government of Czechoslovakia as their consulate was well underway when the Petrov affair blew up and wrecked the project.
-The British Airline BOAC decided to buy it as their Sydney HQ but the sudden failure of their early Comet aircraft forced a radical change of plans.
+British airline BOAC decided to buy it as their Sydney HQ but the sudden failure of their early Comet aircraft forced a radical change of plans.
 Architects were called in to test the walls and the general layout of the building with the idea of converting it into five self-contained flats.
 Masons had actually picked testing holes in the sandstone walls when this plan was abandoned.

 At the same time a charitable order of the Roman Catholic Church had been toying with the idea of buying the Castle but had not been able to reach a decision.
-Towards the end of 1954 Mr Bruce H. Jackson was driving along New South Head Road when he saw a notice offering second hand shop fittings for sale.
+Towards the end of 1954 Bruce Jackson was driving along New South Head Road when he saw a notice offering second hand shop fittings for sale.
 Jackson, a builder, did not want shop fittings but had a friend who did.
 He found the fittings stored in the now slightly depressing vacant Fernleigh Castle.
 Jackson was taken with the castle and bought it from Buckingham.
 On the same day as he exchanged contracts, the Catholic Church decided to make an offer to buy it.

 A 1951 Sunday Telegraph description of the castle noted it was set back in large grounds surrounded by a forest of trees and shrubs that effectively hid it from public view (from New South Head Road) in an "enchanting garden world of its own".
 'Although it is set in a heavily populated residential area surrounded by other homes you can't see one neighbouring house.
 But you can look straight ahead across a breathtaking vista of Sydney Harbour'.
 It also noted the property had outbuildings such as the gardener's cottage (there were two permanent gardeners), chauffeurs' quarters and a workshop.